-If a student has chosen a sandwich year work placement (minimum of 40 weeks), their award title is BSc (Hons) Animal Behaviour and Welfare (SW).
-An optional sandwich year allows theory to be integrated into practice.
+If a student has chosen a year of work placement (minimum of 40 weeks), their award title is BSc (Hons) Animal Behaviour and Welfare with Integrated Placement Year.
+An optional placement year allows theory to be integrated into practice.

 Part 3: Programme Structure